-This subject introduces the emerging trends in information technology.
-Students will explore the current and potential impacts of emerging and rapidly evolving technologies on different aspects of life and society.
+This subject introduces students to the latest trends in information technology.
+Students will explore the current and potential impacts of emerging and rapidly evolving technologies on various aspects of life and society.

-The subject is designed to guide students using a project-based learning approach.
-Students will have the opportunity to work in groups to discuss and share project ideas.
-They will be guided to identify problems, develop relevant proposals, and present ideas through research, and real-world issues using a set of contemporary tools.
-In addition to tools and best practices, students explore the benefits and challenges of project planning involving technologies.
+Designed with a project-based learning approach, this subject allows students to work in groups to discuss and share project ideas.
+Students will be guided to identify problems, develop relevant proposals, and present their ideas through research and real-world issues using a set of contemporary tools.
+Alongside learning about these tools and best practices, students will also explore the benefits and challenges of project planning involving new technologies.